esl/MongooseIM/doc/Advanced-configuration.md

     * **Default:** `2000`

 * **cowboy_server_name** (local)
-    * **Description:** If configured, replaces Cowboy's default name returned in `server` HTTP response header.
-It may be use for extra security, as it makes harder for the malicious user harder to learn what HTTP software is running under specific port.
-This option applies to **all** listeners started by `ejabberd_cowboy` module.
+    * **Description:** If configured, replaces Cowboy's default name returned in the `server` HTTP response header.
+It may be used for extra security, as it makes it harder for the malicious user to learn what HTTP software is running under a specific port.
+This option applies to **all** listeners started by the `ejabberd_cowboy` module.
     * **Syntax:** `{cowboy_server_name, NewName}`
     * **Default:** no value, i.e. `Cowboy` is used as a header value
     * **Example:** `{cowboy_server_name, "Apache"}`